defold/defold-pbr/README.md

 * Shaders based from the [GLTF sample viewer](https://github.com/KhronosGroup/glTF-Sample-Viewer)
 * Example GLTF content downloaded from [GLTF sample models](https://github.com/KhronosGroup/glTF-Sample-Models)
 * Environment maps downloaded from [Polyhaven](https://polyhaven.com)

+## Known issues

+* There are several known issues on linux platform(s) currently, so we can't guarantee any support on linux currently.